 When a customer will receive both Work Experience Placement and Work Experience Training, only one VR1600, Work Experience Referral is necessary.

 The VR counselor must complete all sections of the VR1600, leaving no blanks.
+The VR counselor indicates when Work Experience Placement can be provided remotely, in a setting where the trainer and student are in the same location or a combination of both.

 C-421-3: Work Experience Placement